What Is the Average Cost of Relocation?

 Here are some of the things that may be included in your relocation package.

 - Cost of hiring a moving company: The cost of hiring a moving company is usually the base of what you’re getting in your relocation package, so keep that in mind when you look for movers to take care of your needs.

 - Any loss of pay for the time you’re moving: Some employers will give you some extra money as a “cushion” while you’re settling into your new home with your family.

 - A trip to visit so that you can find the right place to live: If you need to fly or drive in so that you can explore housing options, you may be able to get some of those costs back as part of your relocation package.

-- Security deposit or down payment for your new residence: You need to be able to pay a down payment or security deposit on your new home, and your employer may give you a little bit of the money you need to make that happen.
+- The security deposit or down payment for your new residence: You need to be able to pay a down payment or security deposit on your new home, and your employer may give you a little bit of the money you need to make that happen.

 - Tolls and other transportation costs: Tolls, flights, car needs, and whatever other transportation costs are involved in your relocation are usually going to be covered as a part of your package.

 - Hotel costs: If you are going long distance or there’s a delay between when you start work and when you’re able to move into your new place, your employer can offset some of the hotel costs you’ll accrue in the meantime.